 By Nathan Layne

-Democratic President Joe Biden won Pennsylvania by about 81,000 votes, four years after Trump’s victory there helped propel the Republican to the presidency.
-Republicans in Pennsylvania and other swing states won by Biden have pursued audits of the November election, repeating Trump’s baseless claims that widespread fraud cost him a second White House term.
+Democratic President Joe Biden won the state by about 81,000 votes, four years after Trump’s victory there helped propel the Republican to the presidency.
+The state legislature remained in Republican hands.

 Pennsylvania has already conducted a so-called risk-limiting audit of the 2020 election involving the statistical sampling of ballots.
 The counties also audited a sample of their votes as mandated by law.
 Neither effort turned up widespread fraud.

 Mastriano said the state’s audit involved a small sample of ballots and was not sufficient.
 In his letter to York County, a copy of which was seen by Reuters, Mastriano requested that various ballot-processing machines and related software be made available for inspection and also asked for forensic images of servers and other election equipment.

 Mastriano, seen as a contender for Pennsylvania governor in 2022, hosted a hearing on the 2020 election in November in Gettysburg at which Trump’s lawyer, Rudy Giuliani, made a series of baseless statements about fraud.
 Mastriano also attended the Jan.
 6 Trump rally in Washington that preceded a deadly attack on the U.S. Capitol, although he condemned the violence.

 In June, he led a delegation of lawmakers to Phoenix for a tour of the audit of roughly 2.1 million ballots cast in Maricopa County.
 County officials said last month that they would replace voting equipment that was turned over for the Republican-commissioned audit, concerned that the process compromised the security of the machines.